VOW Helper

 Managing checked-out files

-The helper's home screen shows a list of all files you currently have checked out, grouped by the record they belong to.
+The helper's Files screen shows a list of all files you currently have checked out, grouped by the record they belong to.
 From there you can:

-- Open — re-open a file in its default editor
+- Edit — re-open a file in its default editor

 - Send back — upload the current version back to VOW, unlock the attachment, and remove the local copy